aperkes/BehaveAI/README.md

 ### Primary and secondary, static and motion classifiers

-The BehaveAI framework uses to streams of video informaiton, still (_static_) frames, and false-colour-motion (_motion_) frames Primary classifiers (either motion or static) detect and classify objects across each whole frame.
-You must specify at least one primary classifier, but can specify multiple across both motion and staic streams.
+The BehaveAI framework uses to streams of video information, still (_static_) frames, and false-colour-motion (_motion_) frames Primary classifiers (either motion or static) detect and classify objects across each whole frame.
+You must specify at least one primary classifier, but can specify multiple across both motion and static streams.
 The aim here is to make detection as easy as possible for the classifier (some things are easy to see with motion, others static).

 You can optionally then use secondary classifiers (making your model hierarchical).
 When you specify these, anything found by a primary classifier will be cropped and sent to the secondary classifier.
 This can allow you to separate the tasks of detection and classification.
 See the fly and gull examples for a somewhat complex mix.
 There are more nuanced settings too.
 You might not want all primary classes to be sent to the secondary classifier, such as a fly in flight (its wings are a blur, so it's not possible to determine the sex, so flying flies are ignored by the secondary classifiers ).